hmx1995/hm-portfolio/content/posts/ready-set-blog.md

 ---
 title: Ready, Set, Blog
 date: 2020-06-17
+excerpt: A How to on How to Blog
 ---
 I should fix the previews on these, because it sucks.
 Added this to my todoist.

 ## The Blog
-I spent a good while on tuning the blog, and countless hours for the main screen.
+I spent a good while tuning this blog, not to mention the countless hours for the main site.
 Learning the Gatsby framework was a uphill battle.
 Yet for someone who hasn't touched the web development scene in almost a year I was quite impressed at the amount of React and general Gatsby framework shenganigans I could remember.

 ## Whats next?
-I will be editing this post till im at the point where its seemingly intautive to just pop open a new .md file and write to my hearts content.
+I will be editing this post till im at the point where its seemingly intautive to just pop open vim tab and write to my hearts content.
 So expect to see a lot of changes with the format of this post and the general theme of the blog.